|Dates:||September 15 – December 13|

 Meeting back up with our local guide, we travel by train to the sacred Incan city of Machu Picchu, the “Gate of the Sun.”
 After spending a night in the town of Aguas Calientes, we enjoy a tour of the sacred temples, plazas and ceremonial baths of Machu Picchu.
 We hike up Huayna Picchu (Young Peak) to catch a birds-eye view of Machu Picchu, which is one of the Seven Wonders of the World.

-Sacred Valley Village Stay and “Clean Stove” Service Project
+Sacred Valley Village Stay and Community Service Project

 Loaded with photos from Machu Picchu, we travel high into the heart of the Sacred Valley to a rural community located on the plains of the Pampa de Anta region.
 Surrounded by awe-inspiring, glacier-capped mountains, the village is home to 50 Quechua families who live off the land, dedicating themselves to farming, sheep and cattle herding, and cultivating native crops.
-We roll up our sleeves to help community members build new stoves for cooking in their homes.
-We work directly with families to improve their health and air quality by building stoves that reduce smoke pollution caused by cook-fires, typically the only way these villagers can cook or heat their homes.
-Additionally, new stoves greatly reduce the consumption of the native trees that are rapidly decreasing in number.
-We also spend time building guinea pig farms, which serve as a source of income and a way for local villagers to obtain economic independence.
+We roll up our sleeves to help community members build guinea pig farms, which serve as a source of income and a way for local villagers to obtain economic independence.
+We work directly with families to build these structures and help to provide an income and opportunity for economic empowerment, especially to the women of the community.
+To conclude the construction project we donate a pair of guinea pigs for breeding to each family, which they can then turn and sell the offspring at the local market for a substantial income.
 In unstructured time we bond with our gracious hosts and newfound friends as we swim in the lake and teach informal English lessons.